krillavilla/FedF1rst-Security-Assessment/README.md

 # FedF1rst Security Assessment

-This project is all about taking charge of implementing the endpoint segment of our organization's security policy tailored for Fed F1rst Control Systems, which is now its own entity.
+This project is about implementing the endpoint segment of our organization's security policy tailored for Fed F1rst Control Systems, which is now its own entity.
 As a security engineer, my plate will be full of diverse tasks.
-I'll be developing a hardening strategy for Windows Operating Systems, crafting security policies, performing self-assessments, and constructing cloud server build sheets.
+I'll develop a hardening strategy for Windows Operating Systems, crafting security policies, performing self-assessments, and constructing cloud server build sheets.

-## Project Overview

-FedF1rst Control Systems has transitioned from being part of a larger organization to becoming an independent company.
-The objective is to implement robust security measures, particularly focusing on endpoint security.
-The tasks involve hardening Windows 10 desktops and Windows 2016 servers, creating security policies, performing a self-assessment, and building cloud server build sheets.

-## Project Instructions
+## Project Objectives

+As part of this project, you'll undertake the following tasks:

 ### Part 1: Develop a Hardening Strategy for Windows Operating Systems

-- Analyze the Windows 2016 Server and Windows 10 Desktop for areas of security improvement.
+- Perform a comprehensive Windows 2016 Server and Windows 10 Desktop analysis to identify security vulnerabilities and weaknesses.
-- Identify critical issues and recommend mitigation strategies.
+- Recommend mitigation strategies and document critical issues for each system.
-- Fill out the appropriate form with findings and recommendations.
+- Complete the appropriate documentation to outline findings and remediation steps.

 ### Part 2: Create Security Policies

-- Develop Access Control, Information Security, and IT Asset Management policies tailored to FedF1rst Control Systems.
+- Craft Access Control, Information Security, and IT Asset Management policies tailored to FedF1rst Control Systems' specific requirements.
-- Ensure policies cover essential areas such as account creation, password management, data classification, asset management, and network segmentation.
+- Address key areas such as user account management, password policies, data classification, and network segmentation.
+- Ensure that policies adhere to industry standards and compliance regulations.

 ### Part 3: Self-Assessment

-- Utilize the provided template to perform a self-assessment on the virtual machines.
+- Conduct a thorough self-assessment using the provided template to evaluate the security posture of virtual machines.
-- Document identified issues and areas requiring mitigation.
+- Document identified security gaps, vulnerabilities, and areas for improvement.
+- Prioritize mitigation efforts based on the severity and impact of identified issues.

 ### Part 4: Cloud Server Build Sheet

-- Create a vendor-agnostic checklist/build sheet for future cloud servers, focusing on Windows and Linux environments.
+- Develop a comprehensive checklist and build sheet for provisioning cloud servers in Windows and Linux environments.
-- Incorporate insights from the hardening tasks and cloud server lessons to ensure compliance with security policies and standards.
+- Incorporate insights gained from the hardening tasks and lessons learned during the cloud server deployment process.
+- Ensure the build sheet aligns with FedF1rst Control Systems' security policies and compliance standards.

-## Project Requirements
+## Technical Requirements

-- Perform analysis and documentation of security vulnerabilities and mitigation strategies.
+- Perform in-depth analysis and documentation of security vulnerabilities, including recommended mitigation strategies.
-- Develop comprehensive security policies tailored to FedF1rst Control Systems.
+- Develop security policies covering various aspects of access control, information security, and IT asset management.
-- Conduct a self-assessment to identify security gaps and areas for improvement.
+- Conduct a detailed self-assessment to identify and prioritize security improvements.
-- Create build sheets for future cloud servers to ensure compliance with security policies and standards.
+- Create vendor-agnostic build sheets for cloud server provisioning, ensuring compliance with security policies and standards.

+## Conclusion

-This project provides hands-on experience in implementing security measures for endpoint devices, creating security policies, and ensuring compliance with industry standards.
-It is an essential step in enhancing the overall security posture of FedF1rst Control Systems.
+This project offers hands-on experience in implementing robust security measures for endpoint devices, crafting security policies, and ensuring compliance with industry regulations.
+By completing these tasks, you'll contribute significantly to enhancing the overall security posture of FedF1rst Control Systems.